MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Enumerating MSO Queries

 \subsection{Implementation of Complete}

 We now present the implementation of $\complete$.
 Our auxiliary data structure is a balanced forest algebra formula $\Psi$ that represents the tree $T$.
 We use the \emph{extended transition algebra} that we define below.
 To allow logarithmic delay, we need to know whether some node that can extend the incomplete answer is contained in some subformula.
 Technically, we could extend the signatures by the set of states that is visited in the run of the automaton.
 However, this would be quite inefficient, as we are only interested in states that occur together in the same selecting tuple.
-Let $M=(N,S)$ be a $k$-NFSTA.
-We define the \emph{extended transition algebra} $\tra_{M,s}^+$ for some selecting tuple $s \in S$ as follows: